 Referrals to sensory impairment team

 When an individual's sight loss impacts on their daily life they should be referred to the sensory impairment team or to professionals such as Rehabilitation Officers for the Visually Impaired (ROVIs).
-Referral allows individuals to be assessed for their support needs and given practical support and advice.
+Referral allows individuals to be assessed for their needs and given practical support and advice.
 In certain cases they can also be provided with equipment such as task lighting, a symbol cane (used to indicate sight loss to the public) and non-optical low vision aids.

-Visual impairment is strongly associated with a higher risk of falling and patients will benefit from guidance on orientation techniques and mobility training to help reduce this risk.
-Training might include finding safer walking routes to the shops, public transport advice, improving your navigation skills indoors or learning to use a long cane.
+Visual impairment is strongly associated with a higher risk of falling, and patients will benefit from guidance on orientation techniques and mobility training to help reduce this risk.
+Training might include finding safer walking routes to the shops, public transport advice, improving navigation skills indoors or learning to use a long cane.

-Daily living skills can help somebody with a range of things including communication, safe food preparation, personal appearance and handling medication.
+Daily living skills can help people with a range of things including communication, safe food preparation, personal appearance and handling medication.
 The team name and services provided may vary but their support can help an individual to maintain their confidence and independence.
 Referrals can be made by telephoning, completing a Low Vision leaflet, an RVI form or by an ophthalmologist completing the CVI.